 A Mentoring Workshop for Non-Tenured Women in Philosophy

 The Mentoring Project conducted its inaugural workshop in 2011 following a model designed by women in the American Economics Association, which has proven remarkably successful.
-The 2015 workshop was the third biennial philosophers Mentoring Project.
-Visit The University of Kansas Department of Philosophy Website for more information.
+The 2019 workshop was the fifth biennial philosophers Mentoring Project, and happened between June 23-25th at Boston University.

-The Workshops are co-directed by Professors Louise Anthony and Ann Cudd.
+The Workshops are co-directed by Professors Louise Antony and Ann Cudd.

 Professor of Philosophy, University of Massachussetts, Amherst